lesteralterado/WebCraft-Marketplace/README.md

-# React
+# Royals Web Solutions Marketplace

-A modern React-based project utilizing the latest frontend technologies and tools for building responsive web applications.
+A modern React-based marketplace for premium website templates and custom web solutions, built with the latest frontend technologies.

 ## 🚀 Features